 The past year and a half has been unbelievably stressful.
 Life during a pandemic can be isolating, anxiety-inducing and lonely, especially for those battling mental health issues.
 Oct.
 10 is World Mental Health Day, so we thought there’s no better time to speak about the benefits of online therapy.
 Talkspace and Betterhelp are two of the most popular virtual options out there.
-Keep reading to learn about both programs and find out which one is right for you.
+Keep reading to learn about both programs, as we compare Talkspace vs Betterhelp to help you figure out which option is right for you.

 Why is therapy helpful?

-Therapy in general is a healthy way to unpack and process your emotions in a safe place.
+Therapy, in general, is a healthy way to unpack and process your emotions in a safe place.
 It’s often easier to discuss difficult topics with someone who isn’t familiar with your life and can provide an outside perspective.
 According to the National Alliance of Mental Illness, one in five U.S. adults experiences mental illness each year.
-50% of all lifetime mental illness begins by age 14, and 75% begins by age 24.
+Fifty percent of all lifetime mental illness begins by age 14, and 75% begins by age 24.
 You are not alone in this and reaching out for help, though scary, is the first step to healing.

-Research conducted by the American Psychological Association shows that therapy reduces disability, morbidity and mortality, improves work functioning and decreases the odds of psychiatric hospitalization.
-It also notes that the combination of medication and therapy is often the most effective way to treat anxiety and depression.
+Research conducted by the American Psychological Association shows that therapy reduces disability, morbidity, and mortality improves work functioning and decreases the odds of psychiatric hospitalization.
+It also notes that combining medication and therapy is often the most effective way to treat anxiety and depression.

 What are the benefits of online therapy?